cpbotha/dbwriter_go/README.md

-Super simple database writer API with gin, gorm and swagger put together by a go newbie to test the developer experience.
+Minimal database writer API with gin, gorm and swagger put together by a go newbie in 2021 to test the developer experience.

-See the blog post at https://vxlabs.com/
+See the blog post at https://vxlabs.com/ TBD

 See you,
 https://charlbotha.com/